See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 Your next stop is in Muxía.
 This lovely, historic harbour town is the perfect spot to sample the fresh seafood that this region is famous for and watch the ships set off to sea.

 Your first stop of the day is in Lugo.
 This town has a lot to be proud of.
-They have the only fully intact Roman city walls in the world, a stunning cathedral, and oodles of charm.
-You have free time here to choose what you visit.
+Apart from a stunning cathedral and oodles of charm, it has the only fully intact Roman city walls in the world.
+So feel like a Roman Legionnaire and take a stroll along the defences.

 You continue to follow in the footsteps of the ancient Romans and travel to Las Médulas.
 Strange red pinnacles and holes in the mountains make this landscape look and feel otherworldly.
 The Romans created what you see before you by boring into the earth in their quest for gold.

-You have time in the morning to explore the cathedral, university, and pretty plazas of Salamanca before we head off.
-Or you can have a lie-in if you decided to enjoy the famous nightlife a little too much the night before.
+You have time in the morning to marvel at the golden-hued landmarks of Salamanca’s Old Town and university.
+Or you can have a lie-in if you enjoyed the famous nightlife a little too much the night before.

-Grab early lunch and cast the last glance at the stunning architecture of the city before we head off.
-You continue the journey through the vast plains of the Castile and León region with various photo stops on the way.
+Cast one last glance at the stunning architecture of the city before we head off, and you continue the journey through the vast plains of Castile and León.

-After you’ve learned about the riches of Spain, we take you to Madrid in the evening.
+After having been immersed in the riches of Spain, we take you to Madrid in the evening.

 You stay two nights in Porto, two nights in Santiago de Compostela, and one night in Salamanca.